PedroMagar/XPHMG/xphmg_gfx.md

 - `s`: signed offset mode.

 **Semantics:**
-Gathers `n` texels according to offset table in `GFXGATHBASE` (each entry: `du, dv, weight`).
+Gathers `n` texels according to the offset table in `GFXGATHBASE` (entries `{du, dv, weight}`).
 Results accumulate in the effective accumulator width (CAP-driven) and are down-converted on writeback under CAP rules (SAT, NAN_POL, FP_RMODE, quantization).

 **Offset table format (at `GFXGATHBASE`)**
 Each tap entry is `{du, dv, weight}` with PET/EW from CAP.
 For integer PET, `du/dv` use fixed-point per EW; for floating PET, they are FP.
-Maximum taps `n` is implementation-defined but must be >= 8; values above the implementation limit are truncated (setting `CAP.PREC.STAT.UNSUP_FMT` is allowed).
+Maximum taps `n` is implementation-defined but MUST be >= 8; values above the limit MAY be truncated (setting `CAP.PREC.STAT.UNSUP_FMT` is permitted).

----
+### 8.2 Interpolation

+Interpolation combines nearby samples based on fractional coordinates.
+All arithmetic, including optional bias and perspective division, follows CAP numeric policy.
+Inputs come from RSV; outputs are written to RSV and are subject to CAP ZMODE for masked lanes.

-### 5.3 `GFX.INTERP` -- Bilinear/perspective interpolation
+#### `GFX.INTERP` -- Bilinear/perspective interpolation

 ```
 ppp M P B | xxxxx | 011 | xxxxx | 00101011